 Fatima Stansell

-Fatima Stansell’s journey of impact began at UCCS, where she found more than an education—she discovered her purpose.
-As a first-generation college student and mother of two, she found not just an education, but a community that nurtured her passion for inclusivity and literacy.
-Guided by mentors like Henrietta Williams Pichon and supported by scholarships such as the Chancellor’s Award, Fatima thrived—graduating magna cum laude with a degree in Inclusive Elementary Education and endorsements in Special Education and Culturally and Linguistically Diverse Education.
+Fatima Stansell's journey of impact began at UCCS, where she found more than an education—she discovered her purpose.
+As a first-generation college student and mother of two, she found a community that nurtured her passion for inclusivity and literacy.
+Guided by mentors like Henrietta Williams Pichon and supported by scholarships such as the Chancellor's Award, Fatima thrived—graduating with distinction (magna cum laud) with a degree in Inclusive Elementary Education and endorsements in Special Education and Culturally and Linguistically Diverse Education.

 At UCCS, she founded Krimson Kourt Inc., a multicultural community service organization that fostered connection and leadership among first-generation and diverse students.
 This spirit of service became the foundation of her platform, Bridging the Literacy Gap, which she champions as Ms. Black Colorado USA 2025.
 Today, as an educator in Colorado Springs, Fatima inspires her students not just to read, but to believe in themselves—proving that with resilience, support, and education, the ripple effect of one's impact can reach far beyond the classroom.